-The hospital's follow-up activity may be conducted through the MOS process.
-An SE MOS is a numerical or quantifiable measure that indicates whether a planned action was effective and sustained.
+The hospital's follow-up activity may be conducted through the SE MOS process.
+An SE MOS is a numerical or quantifiable measure, ideally with a numerator and denominator, that indicates whether a planned action was effective and sustained.
 The SE MOS is due on a mutually agreed-upon date.